bahmoudd/arch-install-guide/README.md

 w = Write partitions and quit
 ```

-From here on out, whatever partition number the guide tells you to make changes to, add 3 to that number, so you don't accidentally make changes to your Windows OS.\
+From here on out, if you're dual-booting, whatever partition number the guide tells you to make changes to, add 3 to that number, so you don't accidentally make changes to your Windows OS.\
 (The below is not a command, do not enter this into the Arch ISO)
 ```
 BOOT Partition: /dev/sdx1 -> /dev/sdx4